 Before deciding to relocate the kitchen, this room was intended as the living or family area.
 Once we decided to go up, it made more sense to us to make the upstairs our family area where television, books and games could be enjoyed away from the more active spaces downstairs (deck, pool).
 And therefore, placing the kitchen opening to the rear was the next logical conclusion.

 We took time to design the kitchen, roughly 15 versions were done first.
-Not to mention countless trips to Ikea once the assembly started – mainly for hinges and bits and pieces.
+You’ll never appreciate the number of hinges and bits and pieces needed!
 But all in all, the online kitchen planner is extremely comprehensive and allowed us to get some 300 pieces delivered based on the plan once we’d locked it in.
-Our key advice for this process is to consult your architect if you’re in the midst of renovations like we were, and get them to design it using the Ikea kitchen planner software if you’re not confident about doing it yourself.
+Our key advice for this process is to consult your architect if you’re in the midst of renovations like we were, and get them to design it in detail, especially if you’re not confident about doing it yourself.
 The critical factor for us was thinking carefully about:

 - How we used our current space, and what we liked and didn’t like